 Artists, Actors, Activists.
 Each ensemble brainstorms themes and topics of interest for the upcoming semester, and themes are selected with an eye toward their relevance to the lives of participating youth and the surrounding community.
-Recent topics have included double standards, stereotypes (cultural, racial and gender-based), teen pregnancy, media representation and just … growing up “Girl.”
+Recent topics have included double standards, stereotypes (cultural, racial and gender-based), super heroes, teen pregnancy, media representation and just … growing up “Girl.”
 The teaching artists research and prepare readings, writing prompts and improvisation topics based on the issues and theatrical forms that are of greatest interest to the group.
 Participants are encouraged to address issues of social justice with their work, and envision solutions or steps forward when able.
 Finalized scripts for the performances are developed by the ensemble through a collaborative creative process.
 Participating girls are the playwrights, poets and performers, and over the course of the semester they learn to support and respect each other as ensemble members and sister creators.

 Project V.I.P. is supported, in part, by a Community Arts Grant from the Bronx Council on the Arts.